-Please note: our school day processes and timings are currently being reviewed as a result of the positive impact of some of the measures and routines implemented during the pandemic.
+Please note: our school day processes and timings are currently being reviewed and will be subject to change.
 Precise timings will be confirmed closer to September and will be shared by newsletter on our website and Parent App.

-Our children can arrive at school at approximately 8.15 a.m. if they are having free breakfast in our school canteen as part of the Healthy Eating Initiative.
+Our children can arrive at school between 8.15 a.m. and 8.30 a.m. for Breakfast Club in our school canteen as part of the Healthy Eating Initiative.
 Free breakfast is available at the school where the children can choose to eat toast, fresh fruit, or cereals.
-All other children should go to the playground before school starts unless it is raining when they should go to the school hall.
-The bell to begin the school day rings at 8.50a.m.
-A typical lower school day is as follows:
+The bell to begin the school day rings at 8.50 a.m.
+A typical school day is as follows: